-Yes.
 Under the controlled foreign company regime, a foreign subsidiary's profits (whether or not distributed) must, if certain requirements are met, be attributed to a parent company resident in Portugal.
 The controlling company must include a share of the subsidiary's after-tax profits (in proportion to its holding) in its own taxable income for IRC.

-Are there any transfer pricing rules?
+20. Are there any transfer pricing rules?
 If so, please give details.

 An ordinance of the Minister of Finance regulates transfer pricing and procedures for corresponding adjustments.
-There are no provisions for advance pricing agreements.
+Advance pricing agreements are possible.
 The tax authorities can make the necessary pricing adjustments to determine the taxable profit of a resident entity where, because of special relations between the parties, the conditions deviate from those that would be agreed by unrelated trading parties in comparable transactions under the same circumstances.